BP PLC

 4. The transition to a low-carbon economy will imply developments in policy, law, regulation, technology, and markets.
 As a result, the company may see a reduction in revenue, profitability, and payback periods for its investments

-5. The company has to invest in reserves and resources to maintain its production of hydrocarbons, which will depend on the company's ability to find an economically reliable resource base
+5. The company has to invest in reserves and resources to maintain its production of hydrocarbons, which will depend on the company's ability to find economically reliable resource base

 Historical price chart